flutter/website/src/development/platform-integration/android/restore-state-android.md

 it looks like it did before it was sent to the background?

-Flutter has a solution for that scenario with the [`RestorationManager`][] (and related classes) in the [services][] library.
+Flutter has a solution for this with the [`RestorationManager`][] (and related classes) in the [services][] library.
-With the `RestorationManager`, the Flutter Framework provides the state data to the engine _as the state changes_, so that the app is ready when the OS signals that it's about to kill the app, giving the app only moments to prepare.
+With the `RestorationManager`, the Flutter framework provides the state data to the engine _as the state changes_, so that the app is ready when the OS signals that it's about to kill the app, giving the app only moments to prepare.

 {{site.alert.secondary}}
-  <strong>Instance state vs long-lived state</strong>
+  **Instance state vs long-lived state**
   When should you use the `RestorationManager` and when should you save state to long term storage?
   _Instance state_